Break the Cycle

 What’s causing sugar cravings will vary from person to person, so it’s important to recognise what the main triggers for you are.

-In my Nutritional Therapy clinic, I see 3 main trigger types that create sweet cravings the most: physical, emotional and habitual.
+In my UK and online Nutritional Therapy clinic, I see 3 main trigger types that create sweet cravings the most: physical, emotional and habitual.

 Physical cravings are mostly influenced by blood glucose dysregulation, irregular meals and chaotic mealtimes, lack of adequate nutrition, restricting food intake, fasting, etc. Honestly, physical cravings are the most common I see in my practice.
 However, my clients usually are unaware of the power physical cravings have and think their cravings are MUST be emotional.